smartcontractkit/documentation/docs/Introduction/tutorials/other-tutorials.md

 ## Video Tutorials

 We're constantly uploading new videos to our [YouTube](https://www.youtube.com/c/chainlink) channel.
-Here are some direct links to playlists that may be helpful if you're starting your Chainlink learning journey or if you're looking for interesting ways to apply Chainlink to your own project:
+Here are some direct links to playlists that may be helpful if you're starting your Chainlink learning journey or if you're looking for interesting ways to apply Chainlink to your project:

 - [Two-Minute Explainers](https://www.youtube.com/playlist?list=PLVP9aGDn-X0Q3qBME3T9sBMw66xPsglMA)
 - [Chainlink Developer Workshops](https://www.youtube.com/playlist?list=PLVP9aGDn-X0SPHromvpiGvoNDpH7YErmf)